 Visiting Machu Picchu is incredible.

-That is not a good feeling which is why I immediately refuse or walk away
+That is not a good feeling, which is why I immediately refuse or walk away

-We approached a small open aired corridor and he had a few people stare into squared crevices in the wall.
-I wasn’t sure what to think of it until I heard the other women who had her face in another crevice say I can hear you!
-Apparently the Inca’s invented the telephone, our historians didn’t get the message.
+We approached a small open aired corridor and he had a few people stare into squared crevices that were in the wall.
+I wasn’t sure what to think of it, until I heard the other women who had her face in another crevice say, “I can hear you”!
+Apparently the Inca’s invented the telephone, but our Western historians apparently didn’t get the message.

 Machu Picchu is beyond unbelievable.